MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for Microsoft Office 365 Publisher 2013.
 Microsoft Office 365 synchronizes certain settings by default without UE-V. If the synchronization capabilities of Microsoft Office 365 are disabled, then the user settings of Microsoft Office 365 Publisher 2013 will synchronize between a user’s work computers with UE-V by default.
 Use this policy setting to prevent the user settings of Microsoft Office 365 Publisher 2013 from synchronization between computers with UE-V.

 If you enable this policy setting, Microsoft Office 365 Publisher 2013 user settings continue to sync with UE-V.